nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth/adv_prov.rst

    :depth: 2

 The Bluetooth LE advertising providers library manages advertising data and scan response data.
-It does not control Bluetooth LE advertising by itself.
+It does not control Bluetooth® LE advertising by itself.

 Overview
 ********